-WASHINGTON - The number of U.S. workers filing for jobless benefits fell last week, but a surprise drop in January pending home sales contracts to a 10-month low underscored the uneven nature of the economic recovery.
+The number of U.S. workers filing for jobless benefits fell last week, but a surprise drop in pending home sales to a 10-month low in January underscored the uneven nature of the economic recovery.

 Separately, a trade group said pending sales of previously owned homes dropped 7.6 percent in January to their lowest since March last year.
 Analysts had expected a 1 percent rise.

 We expect the economic recovery to be gradual and uneven.
 Considering the severity of the recession we are coming out of, it's not surprising we are hitting a few bumps, said Ryan Sweet, an economist at Moody's Economy.com in West Chester, Pennsylvania.

 Stocks ended higher as the weak housing report was offset by the jobless claims data and solid February retail sales.
 Prices for shorter-dated Treasury debt fell, while the dollar rose broadly.

 U.S. retailers posted their strongest monthly sales performance last month since before the start of the recession in December 2007 as leaner inventories allowed for more sales at full price.
 This should bode well for overall retail sales in February.

 The claims data, which came a day before the release of the government's closely watched employment report for February, offered hope that job growth remained in sight.

 However, they did not provide a signal on the Friday report, which is expected to show a big loss of jobs due to major snowstorms that hammered much of the country last month.

 According to a Reuters survey, U.S. nonfarm payrolls are forecast to have fallen 50,000 last month after slipping 20,000 in January.
 The median forecast from the 20 most accurate forecasters also sees payrolls falling by 50,000 while the 10 most accurate economists predict a 70,000 decline.